MicrosoftDocs/memdocs/memdocs/intune/configuration/macos-device-features-settings.md

   When adding any app, folder, or file, be sure to enter the correct path.
 Not all items are in the `Applications` folder.
 If users move an item from one location to another, then the path changes.
 This moved item won't be opened when the user signs in.

 - **Hide from user configuration**: **Hide** doesn't show the app in the Users & Groups login items list.
 When set to **Not configured** (default), Intune doesn't change or update this setting.
-By default, the OS might show the app in the login items list.
+By default, the OS shows item you start at login in the Users & Groups login items list with the hide option unchecked.

 ## Login window